(gra ni' se tron)

 Before taking granisetron,

-- tell your doctor and pharmacist if you are allergic to granisetron, dolasetron (Anzemet), ondansetron, (Zofran), or any other medications.
+- tell your doctor and pharmacist if you are allergic to granisetron, alosetron (Lotronex), dolasetron (Anzemet), ondansetron (Zofran, Zuplenz), palonosetron (Aloxi, in Akynzeo), any other medications, or any of the ingredients in granisetron tablets.
+Ask your pharmacist for a list of the ingredients.

 What SPECIAL DIETARY instructions should I follow?